 La Paz Bolivia

 Perched high in the Andes Mountains, La Paz is perhaps best known as the world’s highest capital city at 11,975 ft (3,650 m).
-Thoroughly off the beaten path and under the radar, La Paz isn’t widely known for much else, though this isn’t for lack of unique things to do and destinations to visit.
+Thoroughly off the beaten path and under the radar, La Paz isn’t widely known for much else, though this isn’t for lack of unique things to do in La Paz and destinations to visit around the city.

 La Paz is a sprawling city in a stunning valley with a historic center at its heart.
 Crawling up the sides of the mountain are the city’s ever-expanding neighborhoods, which you can glimpse from above by riding the cable car system, an absolute must for travelers.